-This special report exposes collectivist-style regulation in San Bernardino County, California.
+This special report exposes collectivist-style organization in San Bernardino County, California.
 The report is authored by the American Coalition for Sustainable Communities (ACSC) whose mission is “Sustaining Representative Government”, which is being usurped and abdicated away to unelected regional boards, bodies and commissions.
 This report is the result of case study realized by ACSC.

 This report is a critical review of some of the elements and regional goals, (see elements and goals below) of the San Bernardino Countywide Vision Plan.
 Specifically, the education, environment and water elements are addressed, as well as the cradle-to-career regional education goal (Common Core).
 There is added emphasis presented regarding the water crisis in California.
 Also discussed are programs under the umbrella of the Countywide Vision Plan.
 Some of these programs support elements of the plan, such as habitat preservation and water conservation.
 A County sanctioned nonprofit fundraiser is discussed.
 A wrap up is presented identifying some of the potential pitfalls of the plan along with prospective solutions.
 Finally, the Appendix offers common answers about the Common Core education standards by Dr. J. David Lehman.